hyphacoop/hypha.coop/README.md

 We use HTMLProofer to check the HTML output for syntax errors but does not actively check external links.

+For links that no longer exist we update that link to an archived copy on [archive.org](https://archive.org)

 ## 🚧 Staging

 We also auto-deploy `staging` branch to [staging.hypha.coop](https://staging.hypha.coop) on our staging server via GitHub Actions to test before commiting to `master` branch.